bparanj/crystal/electronics/experiments/queue/high-pass-filter.md

 The cutoff frequency is where the filter transitions between attenuating low frequencies and allowing high frequencies.
 Frequencies above this point pass with minimal attenuation, while frequencies below are increasingly blocked.

-This experiment demonstrates how an RC high-pass filter selectively allows higher frequencies while attenuating lower ones, which is useful in applications like audio signal processing and removing unwanted low-frequency noise from signals.
+This experiment demonstrates how an RC high-pass filter allows higher frequencies while attenuating lower ones, which is useful in applications like audio signal processing and removing unwanted low-frequency noise from signals.

 To design a high-pass filter experiment using Tinkercad, follow these steps: